Metro Express (Mauritius): Fares

 As of June 2021, after adding two new stations to the line (Phase 2A), a single adult fare for the longest journeys that start or terminate at one of the newly opened stations is Rs 40; the fares for journeys between the other 7 stations (opened as part of Phase 1) remain unchanged.

 Single tickets can be purchased using cash or a credit/debit card from ticket machines located at each platform.
 Regular commuters are encouraged to use the MECard—a contactless, stored-value card that automatically deducts the correct fare by tapping on it before boarding and off after disembarking.
-The card, loaded with applicable entitlement, needs also to be used by those who are entitled to free fares.
+The card, loaded with applicable entitlement, is also used by those who are entitled to free fares.
 The fare paid with the MECard is the same as the cash fare, there are no weekly or monthly passes and there are no through fares for those changing from or to bus services.

 Ridership

 Upon opening, ridership of the line was on average 17,000 passengers daily, dropping to 10,000 after the COVID-19 pandemic in Mauritius began.

 Since the opening of the Quatre Bornes extension (Phase 2A), the total number of passengers increased by 65% in the first week and in the second week of July there were 85% more passengers over the last two days, almost double the usual number noted before the launch of Quatre Bornes.
-Demographic-wise, 26% of travellers have been over the age of 60 and 71% – are between 18 and 60.
-As of January 2023, the daily ridership is around 55,000 passengers and expected to increase after the opening up of the Réduit line.
+Demographic-wise, 26% of travellers have been over the age of 60 and 71% are between 18 and 60.
+As of January 2023, the daily ridership was around 55,000 passengers and expected to increase after the opening up of the Réduit line.